I Took My Kids’ Screen Time Restrictions Away And They Made Peace With TV

 That was almost enough for us to rethink our little experiment.
 But it also piqued our interest.
-It had become clear that there was a version of our little experiment that ended with me throwing a television out a window.
+It had become clear that there was a version of our trial that ended with me throwing a television out a window.
 We proceeded cautiously.

-By Sunday, my wife and I were more interested in watching TV — we’d avoided it all week on account of the children’s fare — than the boys.
-We put on some superhero action and they were reluctant to chill.
+By Sunday, my wife and I were more interested in watching TV — we’d avoided it all week on account of the children’s fare — than the boys were.
+We put on some superhero action, and they were reluctant to chill.
 They insisted on ignoring the television and playing together with their own superhero figures.
 We found ourselves in the bizarre position of begging them to be quiet and just watch the TV.